≡ Menu

 * Notes: Changes are calculated based on the difference between the current day’s close price and the previous day’s close price.

-The table above shows the correlation between the FBMSCAP index and PIOF unit prices in a downward direction.
+The table above shows the correlation between the FBMSCSM index and PIOF unit prices in a negative direction.

 Based on the 90-day data between Sept and Dec 2022, the average ratio came in at 0.000011.

-The average ratio indicates that when the FBMSCAP index falls by 1 index point, the PIOF unit price will fall by about MYR0.000011 on average.
+The average ratio indicates that when the FBMSCSM index falls by 1 index point, the PIOF unit price will fall by about MYR0.000011 on average.

 From a 100-point perspective, the PIOF unit price will fall by about MYR0.0011 or MYR0.11 cents on average.

-This trend bodes well for the unit trust fund as it is more resilient to a market downturn and it is less volatile during a market decline.
+This trend is good for the unit trust as it will be more resilient and less volatile in market downturns.

 Review Summary

-The Public Islamic Opportunities Fund (PIOF) capitalizes on the growth of small-cap equity.
+1. The Public Islamic Opportunities Fund (PIOF) capitalizes on the growth of small-cap companies which can offer investors exceptional returns.

-The fund is concentrated in the Malaysian equity market with a NAV ratio of 75% as of 2022 while foreign equity made up only 7% of NAV.
+1. The fund is concentrated on the Malaysian equity market with a NAV ratio of 73.2% as of 2023 while foreign equity made up only 10.8% of NAV.
+Therefore, the fund had minimal foreign equity exposure as of 2023.

 References and Credits